sebastien-plutniak/archeoviz/README.md

           )
 ```

-  - *square.size*: numerical.
+  - **square.size**: numerical.
 Size (width and height) in centimeter of
     the squares in the grid system.
 Default value is 100 cm.
+  - **reverse.axis.values**: character.
+Name of the axis or axes to be
+    reversed (any combination of ‘x’, ‘y’, ‘z’).
-  - *reverse.axis.values*: character.
-Whether to reverse the values of
+  - **reverse.square.names**: character.
+Name of the axis or axes for
-    one or several axes (‘x’, ‘y’, ‘z’).
-  - *reverse.square.names*: character.
-Whether to reverse the square
+    which to reverse the order of the square labels (any combination of
-    names on the ‘x’, ‘y’ axes, or both (‘xy’).
+    ‘x’, ‘y’, ‘z’).
-  - *add.x.square.labels*: character.
-Additional square labels on the
+  - **add.x.square.labels**: character.
+Additional square labels for the
     ‘x’ axis.
-  - *add.y.square.labels*: character.
-Additional square labels on the
+  - **add.y.square.labels**: character.
+Additional square labels for the
     ‘y’ axis.

 ### Parameters presetting